 Each of the elements have different properties to offer the plant.
 Roughly speaking, nitrogen encourages vegetative growth, phosphorous promotes the growth of roots and flowers, and potassium helps with root development and photosynthesis.
 Consequently a fertilizer high in nitrogen is suitable for vegetative growth and one higher in phosphorous is suitable for flowering.

 Luckily all of this work has been done for you by the manufacturers.
-Ideally you will buy your hydroponic nutrients from a hydroponics shop where you will receive good advice.
+Ideally you will select the right nutrients for your requirements from a hydroponics shop or a nutrients related website where you will receive good advice.
 If you buy from a garden centre – think tomatoes!

 Macro or major nutrients

 Nitrogen (N), phosphorous (P) and potassium (K) are the nutrients your marijuana plants need in the largest quantity to thrive.
 These are listed on your nutrient package/bottle as N-P-K as a ratio.
 More detail on N-P-K fertilizer ratio.

 Nitrogen is an essential part of all plant cells and is a building block of proteins and enzymes as well as chlorophyll, the green pigment that gives plants their color and is responsible for photosynthesis.

 Like nitrogen (N), phosphorus (P) is a crucial element in the transformation of solar energy into chemical energy.
 It is involved in the formation of plant sugars, oils waxes and terpenes, which give marijuana its distinct flavor(s).
 It is necessary for plants to mature and for its immune system.

 This element is necessary for photosynthesis, the formation of flowers and the building of plant proteins.